SuperScripter1337/DataRunner/README.md

 **Data Runs Overview:** Each data run entry consists of three main components:

 1. **Header**: Indicates the offset size and length size in bytes.
+For example: 32 means that you take the following 2 bytes after it as length and then 3 following that as an offset.
 2. **Length**: Specifies the number of clusters the run spans.
 3. **Offset**: Indicates the starting cluster (LCN - Logical Cluster Number) for the run.
-Positive values indicate a forward movement on the disk, while negative values indicate backward movement.
+Positive values indicate a forward movement on the disk, while negative values indicate a backward movement.

 ### Example Data Run Analysis